 Today's town centre focuses on a series of public buildings dating back to the late 1800s within the area of the "New Town" built by the Dundas family in the 1860s.
 To these have been added the La Porte Shopping Centre which, by the standards of Scottish open-air precinct shopping centres of the 1970s, is actually quite pleasant.
 On the edge of the town is the excellent Grange Manor Hotel.

 But maybe the saddest thing about Grangemouth is something that has now completely disappeared.
 In the early 1900s a visitor to Grangemouth wrote: "The Old Town is the more picturesque part of the port.
 It is married to the water like a second Venice, but a Venice of the north, with quaint grey stone buildings jostling with wharves, boatslips, workshops, inns with a nautical flavour, warehouses and timber basins.
 It is a crowded place, but has enchanting vistas down old-fashioned streets and lanes, abutting in waterways where sea-fowl float and disturb the placid reflections of the wealthy merchants of the last century, houses whose nobly proportioned rooms have long since been converted to other purposes."
-It is scarcely believable, but by April 2007 the Old Town, in its entirety, had disappeared save for one small and very derelict group of buildings, shown on the right: and even this had gone by August 2010.
+It is scarcely believable, but by April 2007 the Old Town, in its entirety, had disappeared save for one small and very derelict group of buildings, shown on this page: and even this had gone by August 2010.

 The Old Town was swept away in much the same spirit that led to the filling-in of the last mile or so of the Forth and Clyde Canal into the town after the canal closed in 1963.
 When the canal was restored in the 2001 Millennium Link Project, this lack of an eastern end was overcome by a diversion which took the canal to a new basin on the River Carron to the west of the town.
 Sadly there is no such easy remedy available to overcome the truly monumental short-sightedness of those responsible for utterly destroying Grangemouth's Old Town, its "Venice of the north".